Introduction to Monopoly

 Microsoft has enjoyed a monopoly in the computer and technology industry since 1999.
 Even today, Microsoft enjoys dominance in the market, recording $51.9 billion in revenue in Q4 2022.

 With the cloud computing platform Microsoft Azure, Microsoft has maintained its presence and dominance in the market.
-Moreover, Microsoft bundled its Internet Explorer web browser with Windows operating system to become the preferred desktop in every household.
+Moreover, Microsoft bundled its Internet Explorer web browser with Windows, making it the preferred desktop browser in every household.

 Example #3: Facebook